 The Board of Appeal decided to conclude the oral proceedings and to continue the proceedings in writing whilst making a referral to the Enlarged Board of Appeal on the question of whether the Board of Appeal could require oral proceedings to be held by video conference without the agreement of the parties.
 The precise questions to be referred to the Enlarged Board of Appeal remain to be seen.
 In the meantime it would appear that parties who do not wish to have oral proceedings before the Boards of Appeal held by video conference may be able to object to this pending the outcome of the referral.
 Given that travel to attend oral proceedings in Haar is also going to be difficult in the near future, this may mean some delay in the final decision of a number of cases before the Boards of Appeal.

-Reddie & Grose will be hosting a webinar discussing the pros and cons of video conference hearings before the European Patent Office, along with the potential implications of the recent referral to the Enlarged Board of Appeal.
+On March 9th, Reddie & Grose hosted a Zoom webinar discussing the pros and cons of video conference hearings before the European Patent Office, along with the potential implications of the recent referral to the Enlarged Board of Appeal.
 A video recording of this is available here:

 This article is for general information only.
 Its content is not a statement of the law on any subject and does not constitute advice.
 Please contact Reddie & Grose LLP for advice before taking any action in reliance on it.